56kcloud/56kcloud-website/README.md

-This is the source of the [edeltech.ch](https://www.edeltech.ch) website.

-It is Next.js (static-only) website, built by GitHub Actions and hosted on GitHub pages.
+This is the source of the [edeltech.ch](https://www.edeltech.ch) website, a Next.js (static-only) website, built by GitHub Actions and hosted on GitHub pages.

 ## Getting Started